kyllew/kuisser/public/Domain 1 Questions.md

 	The other answers are not suitable because:
 	B. Amazon Kendra - Enterprise search service, but doesn't provide personalized recommendations
 	C. Amazon Rekognition - For image and video analysis, not for search recommendations
-	D. Amazon Transcribe - For converting speech to text, not relevant for search recommendations Resource URL:
+	D. Amazon Lex - A service for building conversational interfaces using voice and text, not designed for personalizing search results based on user behavior in an e-commerce context
+	Resource URL:
 	https://docs.aws.amazon.com/personalize/latest/dg/what-is-personalize.html

 Q129
-A company needs to monitor the performance of its ML systems by using a highly scalable AWS service.
+A corporation requires performance tracking of its machine learning deployments using a highly scalable AWS offering.
-Which AWS service meets these requirements?
+Which AWS service satisfies these specifications?
 Options:
 A. Amazon CloudWatch
 B. AWS CloudTrail
 C. AWS Trusted Advisor
-D. AWS Config
+D. AWS Health Dashboard

 Correct Answer:
 	A. Amazon CloudWatch